partharock/marrow_mcq_prod/README.md

 ## Notes

-- This is a minimal functional example for the assignment.
-You can extend it with more features like animations, fetching questions from a network source, and more polished UI elements.
+- You can extend it with more features like animations, fetching questions from a network source, and more polished UI elements.